 Student employees are paid twice per month.
-Timesheets are due on the 15th and last business day of every month.
-You will be paid $15.25/hour.
+Timesheets are due the last business day of every month.
+You will be paid $17.27 per hour.
 You and your mentor are responsible for keeping your hours to 37.5 hours per week (no overtime is allowed), Sunday through Saturday and to a maximum of 375 total hours over the summer (unless a lower hour arrangement has been made with your supervisor).
 Summer Research work will begin mid-June and ends September 2nd.
 Please work with your faculty mentor on a work schedule.

 Discounted housing is available to summer research assistants through the Housing and Residence Life office.
 It is the student’s responsibility to visit Housing and Residence Life: Summer Housing to apply.
 Please note that priority is given to those who apply by June 1st.
 Additionally, you will need to complete a Summer Housing Student Discount Form which will be posted on the Housing website by May.
 If a student cannot or decides not to work after all, their housing option is terminated.

-Supply purchases - If you received a supply alottment with your summer award, please plan to submit shopping cart requests no later than September 2nd to Jorge Vargas at firstname.lastname@example.org and all reimbursement requests by September 15th.
-Any submissions beyond these dates will require dean approval.
+Supply Purchases - If you received a supply allotment with your summer award, please plan to submit shopping cart requests no later than September 2nd to Jorge Vargas at firstname.lastname@example.org and all reimbursement requests by October 1st to Jorge Vargas.
+Any submissions beyond these dates will require dean's approval.

 Student Research Volunteers - If you have a volunteer working in your lab this summer, please complete the SU Student Research Volunteer Agreement and Volunteer Form.
 Return both forms via email to Jorge Vargas at email@example.com prior to their start in the lab.